cado-security/product-help/docs/troubleshooting/logs-cloudwatch.md

 sidebar_position: 3
 ---

-# How to forward Cado system and processing logs to Cloudwatch
+# How to Forward Cado System and Processing Logs to CloudWatch

-Provided the platform has IAM and network permissions to send logs to Cloudwatch, application and operating system logs are sent to:
+If the platform has the necessary IAM and network permissions to send logs to CloudWatch, both application and operating system logs are forwarded to the following locations:

 ```
 "log_group_name": "/var/logs/cado",
 "log_stream_name": "cado-logs-all"
 ```